microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/driveitem_createuploadsession.md

 To upload the file, or a portion of the file, your app makes a PUT request to the **uploadUrl** value received in the **createUploadSession** response.
 You can upload the entire file, or split the file into multiple byte ranges, as long as the maximum bytes in any given request is less than 60 MiB.

-The fragments of the file must be uploaded sequentally in order.
+The fragments of the file must be uploaded sequentially in order.
 Uploading fragments out of order will result in an error.

 **Note:** If your app splits a file into multiple byte ranges, the size of each byte range **MUST** be a multiple of 320 KiB (327,680 bytes).